 Program Hours and Location

-Services are offered BY APPOINTMENT ONLY.
+Services are offered BY APPOINTMENT ONLY at HCM's Salt Lake City offices.
 To schedule an appointment, please call HCM's Client Support Specialist (801-261-3440).
 Because the line is often very busy, it is important to leave one message with your contact information and reason for your call.

 860 East 4500 South, Suite 204